learn-hunger/visual-gestures/README.md

 FingerPointer.js is an open-source TypeScript package that enables users with seamless control over the cursor and its features such as hover, click, drag, and drop via finger motion in air.
 <br><br>
 **Hands-Free Interaction:** <br>
-Eliminates the need for physical input devices like a mouse or touchpad, making it ideal for touchless interactions, presentations, or scenarios <br>
+Eliminates the need for physical input devices like a mouse or touchpad, making it ideal for touchless interactions, presentations, or scenarios <br><br>
 **Immersive and Engaging User Interaction:** <br>
-Offers a unique and engaging user experience, often perceived as more immersive compared to conventional interfaces, particularly appealing for applications in gaming, virtual reality, and creative industries. <br>
+Offers a unique and engaging user experience, often perceived as more immersive compared to conventional interfaces, particularly appealing for applications in gaming, virtual reality, and creative industries. <br><br>
 **Enhanced User Experience:** <br>
-Touchless control offers a futuristic and engaging way to interact with technology, providing a novel and immersive user experience. <br>
+Touchless control offers a futuristic and engaging way to interact with technology, providing a novel and immersive user experience. <br><br>
 **Customizable for Various Applications:** <br>
 Tailored for different industries such as controlling machinery in factories, navigating interfaces in automotive displays, interacting with public information kiosks without touching a screen. <br>
 <br><br>